-- 1. Troop G will conduct 11,000 inspections during the performance period of this grant. - 2.
+- 1. Troop G will conduct 9,500 inspections during the performance period of this grant.
+Troop G has reduced the number of inspections this year for two reasons; a decrease in certified troopers and a reallocation of resources to address the upward trend in CMV crashes. - 2.
 Troop G Troopers will conduct 16 inspection and high visibility enforcement initiatives, April through November, as weather permits.
 These "Truck Days" require participation by all certified Troopers and focus on CMV moving violations, safety belts, CDL license violations, equipment violations, hours of service, medical certifications, and hand held electronic device usage. - 3.
-Troop G Troopers will conduct 8 inspection and high visibility enforcement initiatives on identified high crash corridors throughout the performance period with a special emphasis on I93, I95, and Rte 3A in Hillsborough, Rockingham and Merrimack Counties in an effort to reduce the 25.8% of crashes occurring in those counties. - 4.
-Increase our directed patrols for traffic enforcement on CMVs and non-CMVs driving erractically around CMVs as noted in Section 5-Traffic Enforcement. - 5.
+Troop G Troopers will conduct 6 high visibility enforcement initiatives on identified high crash corridors throughout the performance period with a special emphasis in Hillsborough, Rockingham and Merrimack Counties in an effort to reduce the 70% of total CMV crashes occurring in those counties.

+- 4. Increase our directed patrols for traffic enforcement on CMVs and non-CMVs driving erratically around CMVs as noted in Section 5-Traffic Enforcement. - 5.
 The Motor Carrier Unit (MCEU) will schedule 6 unannounced directed patrols throughout the performance period in the City of Manchester in Hillsborough County.
-The MCEU will work with the Manchester Police Department to direct CMVs to various locations within city limits where it is safe to conduct inspections. - 6.
-Troop G will schedule 2 passenger carrier destination inspection events at ski resorts during the winter months. - 7.
-Troopers will target early morning CMV activity in a quarterly "Operation Sunrise" patrol to conduct inspections, traffic and weight enforcement. - 8.
-Emphasize the primary types of driver behavior resulting in crashes (ie. distracted driving) during the annual Troop G in-service training in 2018.
+The MCEU will work with the Manchester Police Department to direct CMVs to various locations within city limits where it is safe to conduct inspections.
+Approximately 4 troopers and a supervising Sgt. will participate in each of the directed patrols. - 6.
+Troop G will schedule 3 passenger carrier destination inspection events at ski resorts during the winter months with one or two troopers. - 7.
+Troopers will target early morning CMV activity during 3 "Operation Sunrise" patrols to conduct inspections, traffic and weight enforcement. - 8.
+Emphasize the primary types of driver behavior resulting in crashes (ie. distracted driving) during the annual Troop G in-service training in 2019.